cljs/api/README.md

     ```

 - __Single Version Docs__: To generate docs for a single version (without symbol history data),
-  pass it the tag value for the desired ClojureScript version.
+  pass it the tag value for the desired ClojureScript version, or `:latest` for the most recent
+  version.

     ```
     lein run '{:version "r3211"}'
+    or
+    lein run '{:version :latest}'
     ```

 - __Customize Output Directory__: The default output directory of a catalog is